Exterior - Bensberg Town Hall Germany Gottfried Böhm

 Stair detai - Bensberg Town Hall Germany Gottfried Böhm

-Credit: Xavier De Jaureguiberry
+Details | © Xavier De Jaureguiberry

-With origins in the 12th century, the “Old Castle” of Bensberg was a hilltop fortress that went through several changes of use in its long history, having already been a castle, a monastery, and a hospital by the mid-20th century.
+With origins in the 12th century, the “Old Castle” of Bensberg was a hilltop fortress that underwent several changes of use in its long history, having already been a castle, a monastery, and a hospital by the mid-20th century.
 At the start of the 1960s, the civic dignitaries of Bensberg needed a new town hall (Rathaus in German), and the idea was mooted to convert the then semi-ruinous yet adaptable medieval castle into the new municipal headquarters.

 The striking ‘60s additions to the site formed a horseshoe shape following the castle’s original footprint.
-The whole bizarre construction was curiously crowned by a cavalier concrete observation tower jutting high above its conjoined medieval ancestor.
+The bizarre construction was curiously crowned by a cavalier concrete observation tower jutting high above its conjoined medieval ancestor.

 The concept of a modern office complex, rising phoenix-like out of the ruins of a medieval castle, was not without its detractors, even among the civil servants of Bensberg.
-They likened it variously to “bomb-damage,” “a garden gnome,” a “monkey-rock,” and a “public servants bunker.”
+They likened it variously to “bomb damage,” “a garden gnome,” a “monkey rock,” and a “public servants bunker.”
 The audacious building project earned its designer the coveted Pritzker Prize for Architecture, and it remains a symbol of this small industrial town that still divides opinion.

 Bensberg Town Hall Floor Plan